awhillas/awhillas.github.io/content/alphabetica.md

 Category: Rust, Software Engineering, Game Development
 ---

+## 15th June, 2023 - Sound problems

+SO I have the button on the screen and it makes a sound when you press it.
+If you smash the button, which 5yos will do, it triggers so much that I fear the app will crash.
+I thought to try and fix this by installing a Bevy Kira extension but it very difficult to install.
+Will ask on some forums how to get it going.
+Don't want to lose momentum so I'll just use the built in stuff.
+Sound always plays second fiddle to graphics in games.

+Next I need to investigate evens in Bevy and get the letters spawning when the button is pressed.
+I'm thinking SVG for letters so I can go crazy with fonts.

 ## 13th June, 2023 - First steps

 So after watching a few game dev videos on YouTube about indie success stories, they seem to recommend keeping a game dev log to help with motivation.
 So here I am.